 Marty: Home run!
 You can see how the armoire is tucked into the corner and gives a pop of color to an otherwise serene room.

-I couldn’t be happier with my new bedroom that I decorated for practically nothing with no sew fabric cornices.
+I couldn’t be happier with my new bedroom that I decorated for practically nothing.
 We also made a headboard from an old closet door and I whipped up a fabric rag banner to finish off the bed.

 What do you think of our furniture makeover?
 What would you have painted or left this piece the way it was?